gaetano-guerriero/eyeD3-debian/README.rst

   song.mp3	[ 3.06 MB ]
   -------------------------------------------------------------------------
   ID3 v2.4:
-  title: I Am a Girlfriend
+  title: Hollow
-  artist: Nobunny
+  artist: Integrity
-  album: Love Visions
+  album: Humanity Is The Devil
-  album artist: Various Artists
+  album artist: None
-  track: 4
+  track: 2
   -------------------------------------------------------------------------

 The same can be accomplished using Python.